 Note that the RAF does not state that all places in an MSA county with urban places are urban for designations of specific sites.
 The rural and urban designation for site-specific applications is made at the place-level.

-An example of the variables used in the RAF is in Table 1 below.
-While HTC, HOME and HTF programs use different variables, only one example is used in this Methodology: the HTC Program.
+An example of the variables used in the HOME MF and HTF RAF is in Table 1 below.
 Note that sample numbers are used for clarity.